mhvue/Node-MySQL/README.md

 3. Always start with "node" and input bamazonCustomer.js.
 4. Press Enter.

 5. <p align="center">We see "connected as id" message.
-This confirms we are connect to MySQL.
-The first question ask to Buy or Exit.
+This confirms we are connected to MySQL.
+The first question displayed is to Buy or Exit.
 <br>
 <img src= "images/start_app.png">
 </p>